Simple Pointers for New Machinists

-- Level 82 will give you Scattergun, and until Machinist gets it’s trait at level 84 that increases our single-target combo actions, Scattergun will be better on 2 target fights than the main combo.
-You should still be using Heat Blast with any Heat you have on 2.
+- Level 82 will give you Scattergun, and until Machinist gets its trait at level 84 that increases our single-target combo actions, Scattergun will be better on two target fights than the main combo.
+You should still be using Heat Blast with any Heat you have on two.

 Level 70 Rotation Differences

 If you’re doing 4.x Ultimate fights, or just syncing down to min-iLvl for fun on old Savage fights, you will notice slight differences in Machinist’s job kit.
 The overall feel of the job remains the same, so if you’re familiar with level 80 Machinist, the changes will make little to no difference for you.
 Listed below are the changes, in order of importance:

 - Gauss Round and Ricochet only hold two charges